Menu

 devanning

-Extract the cargo from the container. (anti) vanning
+Remove the cargo from the container.
+(Anti) vanning

 dew point

-Dew point (the temperature where water droplets begin to emerge on the metal surface as the temperature drops on the metal surface as the temperature drops in the humid ship)
+Dew point (at the temperature at which water drops begin to occur on the metal surface as the temperature drops on the humid ship, damaging the cargo)

 DID(Densely Inhabited District)

 Population-intensive district.
-A district concept established to grasp the population of the substantive urban area, regardless of the administrative area.
+A district concept established to grasp the population of a substantial urban area, regardless of administrative area.
 It was set from the 1960 census.

 dishcarge